KevinBritten/release-radar-album-filter/README.md

 - Api calls are made using **Netlify serverless functions**.
 - App implements data from the **Spotify Api** with the **Client Credentials** authorization flow.

+## Upcoming Features

+-Add albums to a playlist in your account.
+-Update playlist weekly to give you an up to date playlist of new albums from your Release Radar.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.